Food Allergies

 Did You Know?

-The most common food allergens are milk, eggs, peanuts, tree nuts (such as walnuts, almonds, and pecans), fish and shellfish, wheat, soy, and sesame.
+The most common food allergens in the US are milk, eggs, peanuts, tree nuts (such as walnuts, almonds, and pecans), fish and shellfish, wheat, soy, and sesame.

-For more information about food allergies, check out:
+For more information about food allergies and a resource for tube feeding, check out:

 Kids With Food Allergies (KFA)